DunnyBunny1/DunnyBunny1/README.md

 - 👨‍💻 Previous Role: Data Engineering Intern, Data Science at Recorded Future
 ### 🌟 What I Have Been Working On...
 - 🕹️ AI Chess Bot
-  - A UCI-compliant chess engine that can compete against human and AI players on [Lichess](https://www.lichess.org), the free and open-source [chess server](https://en.wikipedia.org/wiki/Lichess)
+  - A UCI-compliant engine that can compete against human and AI players on the open-source chess server [Lichess](https://www.lichess.org)
 - 🏀 HoopProphet
   - A Python app for predicting the winner of the NBA MVP award, using supervised machine learning.
 ### ⚙️ Areas of Interest